Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunbeforeconfigurationisfinalized.md

     * Will not have any dependencies injected.
     * Must have a default constructor.

-Once created `Run(...)` is called on each instance.
-These calls are made sequentially on the thread that is creating the bus.
-The order of these calls is determined by the order of the scanned types list as a result of the assembly scan.
+Once instantiated, `Run(...)` is called on each instance.
+These calls are made on the same thread that is creating the endpoint.
+The order in which instances are instantiated and run is non-deterministic and should not be relied upon.

-Exceptions thrown by instances of `IWantToRunBeforeConfigurationIsFinalized` are unhandled by NServiceBus.
-These will bubble up to the caller creating the bus.
+Exceptions thrown by instances of `IWantToRunBeforeConfigurationIsFinalized` are unhandled by NServiceBus and will bubble up to the caller.

 snippet: lifecycle-iwanttorunbeforeconfigurationisfinalized